About the event

 — Wordsworth (1804)

-Taking the idea of geographical intimacy as its starting point, this five-day residential course offers a special opportunity to explore how we relate to the poetics of place.
+Following on from the conference is the residential short course (June 10-14) – ‘In Other Tongues: intimate geographies, ecologies of conversation’.
+Taking the idea of geographical intimacy as its starting point this five-day residential course offers a special opportunity to explore how we relate to the poetics of place.
+A willingness to participate is more important than previous experience: we welcome anyone interested in creating new work, or bringing new light to bear on work that’s already in progress.
 It’s a chance to engage in practical, playful and serious enquiry into our experience of landscape and all things that inhabit it – from those that can be seen and heard, to those living in more in-between or imagined spaces.